Zonotora/mindpalace/src/pages/os/interprocess-communication.md

 3. Careful resource allocation.
 4. Negating one of the conditions above.

-Lets take a closer look at the fourth stategy, negating on of the four conditions.
+Lets take a closer look at the fourth strategy, negating on of the four conditions.
 Lets begin by negating the first condition **mutual exclusion**.
 To make a resource accessible to more than one process at a time would be to make the data read-only.
 The key insight here is to only assign a resource when absolutely necessary and keep as few processes as possible from accessing that resource.
 If we try to negate **hold-and-wait** instead we could for example let every process request all their resources from the start, if everything is available the process can proceed completing its execution, else the process will just wait.
 However it can be hard to know what resources a process needs and resources may not be used in an optimal manner.
 If we try to negate **no-preemption** we could forcibly take every needed resource, but this could be impossible at worst.
 To negate **circular wait** we could restrain each process to only hold a single resource at a time.
 Before requesting access to a new resource it must release the resource it is currently holding.
 This may be unacceptable if the second resource request depend on the resource the process is currently holding.
 We could introduce a global accessing table which tells the order a process may access resources.
 Thus every process that wants to request resource $ i $ must request resource $ i - 1 $ first.